 - Then the King will say to those on his right … “I was hungry and you gave me something to eat.
 I was thirsty and you gave me something to drink.” – Matthew 25:35

-Some of NCF’s givers are very involved in helping food pantries.
+Some of NCF’s givers are very involved in helping food pantries, which are reported to be struggling greatly as inflation causes food prices to rise.
 Maybe, for you, it’s not just a few cans.
-It’s a truck or a grant or something else.
-If God has put thoughts about helping the hungry on your mind, we encourage you to log in to your NCF Fund and check out some of the charities you can help.
+It’s a truckload, a grant, or something else.
+If God has put thoughts about helping the hungry on your mind (in the U.S., in a war zone, a disaster area, or elsewhere), we encourage you to log in to your NCF Fund and check out some of the charities who can help get meals to those who need them.

 - The king will say to those on his right, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.” – Matthew 25:34-36